drNymbus/ync/ync-app/ync-shop-app/README.md

 The project is organized with an orchestrator handling main variables and using different components to render the web page.
 The public folder contains all

-## set-env.sh
+## start.sh

+This is the container entrypoint, this allows for more flexibility when setting up the environment variables using different deployment tools.
-This bash files allows to create an .env file for the client side to get the "correct" variables in a kubernetes context.
+This bash files creates the '.env' file then builds the static react app to be served.

 ## src/index.tsx && src/App.tsx

-index.tsx loads all environment variables.
-App.tsx is the orchestrator
+index.tsx sets up the context and webvitals.
+App.tsx is the orchestrator.

 ## src/context